 From “Las chicas del cable” (“Cable Girls”) to “Mar de plástico” (“Sea of Plastic”), there are some great shows in Spanish on Netflix that you will be binge-watching through the night.
 And Netflix is adding new original series like “Alta mar” (“High Seas”) all the time, so keep your eyes peeled.

 Netflix also has a range of the best Spanish movies like “Palmeras en la nieve” (“Palm Trees in the Snow”) but if you prefer to re-watch some of your old favorites, there are also plenty of American movies that are dubbed in Spanish.

 If you are looking for shorter videos, look no further than FluentU.

 FluentU has a wide selection of real-world Spanish language videos for you to enjoy.
-The program takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 Every video comes with interactive subtitles, a full transcript, vocabulary words and a follow-up quiz.
 You can also add any word you want to study further to your vocabulary list, which uses video-enhanced flashcards for tons of context.
 Give it a try with a free FluentU trial!